Jflye/offensive-sec-scripts/README.md

 ## autoInfoGathering
 - This script automates the information gathering stage with nmap, whatweb, wfuzz and ends with a vulnerability scan with nikto.
 ## imageShell
-- This script quickly inject an image with a one+liner PHP shell utilizing the exiftool.
+- This script quickly injects an image with a one+liner PHP shell utilizing the exiftool.